RG 156: Records of Soroptimist International of Arlington, Virginia, 1938-2008

 It was challenging over the years to keep the number of members at a sustainable level.
 The club disbanded in 2008.

-The record group measures approximately 3 linear feet and additionally 21 large scrapbooks.
+Scope and ContentRecord Group 156 houses the records of Soroptimist International of Arlington, Virginia.
+The record group measures approximately 4.6 linear feet and additionally 21 large scrapbooks.
 The collection dates from 1938 to 2008 with the bulk between 1956 and 2007 with few records dating from the later 1970s.
 Types of material include minutes, club histories, newsletters, correspondence, photographs, clippings, conference and award documents and miscellaneous items, as well as the aforementioned scrapbooks.

 The RG documents the organization’s activities including participation in regional and national conferences.
 SI scrapbooks, 1950s-2001 especially are valuable in this regard, including many programs, officer lists, newsletters, clippings, and photographs.
 The Venture Club scrapbook covers activities 1971-1973.